VedranBiH/aws-lambda-zombie-workshop/README.md

 * MyChatRoomURL - Click the link for "MyChatRoomURL".
 This should open your chat application in a new tab.
 Leave this tab open as you'll come back to it later.

 5\.
 Navigate to the Cognito service console.
+Note: Only one person on the team should perform steps 5 - 14.

 ![Navigate to the Cognito service](/Images/Cognito-Step1.png)